SamSam9090/syrianarchive-http/Pages/investigations/Eyes-on-Aleppo/Research-Methodology.md

 * Whether the source's content and reportage been reliable in the past.
 This is determined by evaluating how long the source has been reporting and how active they are;
 * Where the source is based.
 This is determined by evaluating whether videos uploaded are consistent and mostly from a specific location where the source is based;
 * Whether the video account uses a logo and whether this logo is consistently used across videos;
-* Whether the uploader aggregates videos from other news organizations and YouTube accounts, or whether they upload mostly user-generated content.
+* Whether the uploader aggregates videos from other news organisations and YouTube accounts, or whether they upload mostly user-generated content.

 **Step 3 : Verify the location of the video**